VincentWei/build-minigui-5.0/README.md

 - Adjust common GAL engines to support compositing schema.
 - A sample compositor with animation.
 - More test programs for new features and new APIs.
+- Some documents for usage of new features/APIs.

 ## Prerequisites